Zahir-al/University-Projects/README.md

 # University-Projects
-This repository includes some projects that were accomplished as part of university courses.
+This repository includes some projects that were to be accomplished as part of university courses during both the M.Sc. and B.Sc. periods.